Introduction

 Chart courtsey of https://collections.leventhalmap.org/search/commonwealth:z603vg02j

-The fort overlooked the main shipping channel leading into Boston Neck.
+A 1775 chart of Boston Harbor illustrates why Castle Island was a critical military asset..
+The chart shows a BLACK LINE where the main shipping channel goes in and out of Boston Neck.
 All ships entering Boston had to pass close to the fort, putting them within range of its cannons.
 This positioning allowed for both military control and taxation of passing vessels.

 The Evolution of Castle Island’s Fortification